msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * New and faster MB WAY endpoint
 * Force “New order” email to the store owner upon Payshop payment
 * Remove non-small icons
-* Renamed our order metabox to “IfthenPay” for simplicity
+* Renamed our order metabox to “ifthenpay” for simplicity
 * Simplification of the way we check if WooCommerce is active
 * Do not change the Multibanco reference when paying again from the customer area in “Incremental references with expiration date” mode and the reference is not expired yet
 * New filters to allow repositioning of the payment instructions on emails: `multibanco_ifthen_email_hook`, `multibanco_ifthen_email_hook_priority`, `mbway_ifthen_email_hook`, `mbway_ifthen_email_hook_priority`, `creditcard_ifthen_email_hook`, `creditcard_ifthen_email_hook_priority`, `payshop_ifthen_email_hook` and `payshop_ifthen_email_hook_priority`